DevilAguo0/hiddify/Quick-installation-on-Ubuntu.md

 - This code is only applicable on Ubuntu and has been tested only on version 22.04.

-- If you get your server directly from famous data centers; we made it easy and automated for you.
-In this method, the installation is done automatically very quickly and easily without the need for technical knowledge.
-Click on one of the buttons above.

 - If not, you need a series of prerequisites which you can read them [here](https://github.com/hiddify/Hiddify-Server/wiki/Installation-prerequisites).